 "With having a larger chest size, having a minimizer bra can allow you to wear certain styles that you may have previously written off," explains Sarah Sullivan, creative director at lingerie brand Lively.
 "It's definitely good to have one in your collection."

-I'd resigned myself to a buttonless fate until I stumbled upon a magical subset of undergarment called minimizing bras.
 Are these bras, which are designed to reduce your bust by a cup size or more, the sexiest bras you're ever going to wear?
-Probably not.
-But, after taking six different kinds for a test drive, I can attest that they live up to their name—without resorting to the smush and squash techniques favored by your trusty sports bra.
+Maybe not.
+But after taking nine different kinds for test drives, I can attest that they live up to their names, without resorting to the smush and squash techniques favored by your trusty sports bra.

-Below, find a ranking of the best minimizing bras, from "does the job" to "you'll pry this off my cold, dead, chest."
+Below, find a ranking of the best minimizer bras, from 'does the job' to 'you'll pry this off my cold, dead, chest.'

 Don’t be fooled by the delicate lace and the pretty design: This minimizer bra lives up to its name, and the black and white iteration looks very Black Swan.
 It doesn’t make it up higher on the list because the material is a tad flimsy and doesn’t provide a ton of support.